Package-level declarations

 Union of:

 The DOM Node interface is an abstract base class upon which many other DOM API objects are based, thus letting those object types be used similarly and often interchangeably.
+As an abstract class, there is no such thing as a plain Node object.
+All objects that implement Node functionality are based on one of its subclasses.
+Most notable are Document, Element, and DocumentFragment.

 The NodeIterator interface represents an iterator to traverse nodes of a DOM subtree in document order.